goodpuppies/workman/markdown/diagnostics/sml-elaboration-audit-for-diagnostics.md

 - stop deriving codes from message strings
 - make support evidence and repairs explicit data, not hidden formatter logic
 - do not preserve old message compatibility as a goal of the rewrite
+- do not build an adapter that forces structured diagnostics to imitate old diagnostics
+- prefer a full diagnostic pipeline rewrite over a long mixed-model migration

 ### Inference Context Shape